latent-to/developer-docs/docs/subnets/subnet-deregistration.md

 ## Token Liquidation

 When a subnet is deregistered, all ALPHA tokens in that subnet are liquidated and the subnet's TAO pool is distributed to ALPHA holders and to refunding the subnet owner for their lock cost minus the emissions they've received.
-This process is implemented in the [`destroy_alpha_in_out_stakes()`](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/staking/remove_stake.rs#L444-623) function.

 ### Takeaways